 And here’s a chart to show the difference.
 Smaller bars mean faster performance.

-In summary, you can see that a good GPU makes a difference.
-In my setup, there’s not a huge difference between the three products when using a GPU, they are within a few seconds of each other.
+In summary, you can see that a good GPU makes a big difference.
+In my setup, there is definitely a bit of a difference between the products when using a GPU, with On1 NoNoise outputting results in under 10 seconds and Lightroom’s AI noise reduction taking around 34 seconds.
+Topaz and DxO fall between these two.

-If you are planning on batch processing a large number of images, especially higher megapixel images, then currently Topaz DeNoise AI, DxO PureRAW and On1 DeNoise AI are within a hair of each other if you have a compatible GPU.
+If you are planning on batch processing a large number of images, especially higher megapixel images, then a good GPU is going to make a significant difference.

 They are all significantly slower when just using the CPU, even with a high-end desktop processor.